21-story building collapses in Lagos, Nigeria

 In 2019, the collapse of two separate buildings, including one housing a school, left dozens of people dead.

-An expert told CNN at the time that more than 1,000 buildings were at risk of collapsing in Lagos, which has a population of around 20 million.
+An expert told CNN at the time that more than 1,000 buildings were at risk of collapsing in Lagos.

 This is a developing story, more to follow...